Article - 4 minute read

 Liver Function (ALT, ALKP, Bilirubin)

 Alanine aminotransferase (ALT) and alkaline phosphatase (ALKP) are enzymes released when liver cells are damaged.
 Elevated levels can indicate liver disease, but slight elevations are sometimes normal in older cats.
+Bilirubin is routinely measured as part of bilirubin routine blood panels to assess liver health.
 Bilirubin accumulates when the liver can’t process it, causing yellowing visible in sick cats’ gums and eyes.
+These tests are important for monitoring liver health and detecting potential liver dysfunction.

 Blood Sugar (Glucose)